-Throughout my graudate career, I've realized that I quite enjoy the process of creating data visuals and using them as another tool to tell stories about complex scientific concepts in a more approachable way.
+Throughout my graduate career, I've realized that I quite enjoy the process of creating data visuals and using them as another tool to tell stories about complex scientific concepts in a more approachable way.
 I've honed my skills by creating figures for my research papers and posters, coursework, and working on personal projects.
 Take a look at some of my work below!

 While working on a research project on ultra-faint dwarf galaxies, I found myself frequently using Andrew Pace's Local Volume Database (LVD)